-Every year, over 100 million people gather around to watch the Super Bowl with friends and family.
-With that many viewers tuned into the same channel, advertisers fight what could be described as a battle of epic proportions; only instead of being armed with swords and shields, marketers and communication professionals have brand purpose and celebrity endorsements as their weapons of choice.
+Every year, over 100 million people gather to watch the Super Bowl with friends and family.
+With that many viewers tuned to the same channel, advertisers fight what could be described as a battle of epic proportions; only instead of being armed with swords and shields, marketers and communication professionals have brand purpose and celebrity endorsements as their weapons of choice.

 As brand builders who believe in the power of purpose, we wanted to take the opportunity to analyze some of our favorite ads from this year’s Super Bowl.

-In the past, we’ve seen brands move away from objectified bikini-clad women to subtle political and purpose-packed social messages; but this year, advertisers seem to be moving to a more ‘play it safe’ approach.
+In the past, we’ve seen brands move away from objectified bikini-clad women to subtle political and purpose-packed social messages, but this year, advertisers seem to be moving to a more ‘play it safe’ approach.

 One of the reasons for this shift may have to do with the already tense atmosphere around the NFL.
 With players taking a knee to fight against racial injustices like Nike’s Colin Kaepernick, the Super Bowl just isn’t the same safe, idyllic event it once was.

-Importance of Authenticity
+Importance of authenticity

 Another reason why brands are shying away may be rooted in the signal of the act itself.
 If a brand truly wants to change the world, is spending $5 million dollars on a 30-second message really the most efficient way to help solve problems such as global warming or world hunger?